India Visa Information

 ||Fee £30.00, valid for three months, single entry.
 A letter from the employer should be submitted where applicable.

 ||Fee £50.00, valid for one year.
 An employment contract signed by both the parties should be submitted.

 ||Fee £4.00, this is for transfer of five-year visa issued by this mission or other missions in UK, from an expired passport to a new passport.
 Both the expired and new passports have to be submitted in original along with a separate application form.

 Additional Charges (payable in addition to the normal Visa Fees):

-Nationals of Pakistan are charged an additional fee of £2.50.
+- Nationals of Pakistan are charged a fee of £0.50.

-Nationals of Afghanistan, Argentina, Bangladesh, Jamaica, Maldives, Mongolia, Mauritius, North Korea (DPRK), South Africa and Uruguay are charged minimal Visa fees.
+- Nationals of Afghanistan, Argentina, Bangladesh, Jamaica, Maldives, Mongolia, Mauritius, North Korea (DPRK), Poland, Slovak Republic, South Africa and Uruguay are not charged any visa fees.
 These applicants should contact the High Commission or its Birmingham or Edinburgh missions for further information.

 High Commission Contact details